aws-samples/data-science-on-aws/README.md

-# Data Science on AWS
+# Generative AI and Data Science on AWS

 ## Description